These materials will help you objectively evaluate e-Government development in the country.

 TII (Telecommunication Infrastructure Index)

 The Telecommunication Infrastructure Index (TII) is another component of the EGDI that assesses the availability and quality of telecommunications infrastructure in a country.
-This includes factors such as internet connectivity, mobile subscriptions, and broadband access, which are critical for enabling e-government services.
+This includes factors such as internet connectivity, mobile subscriptions, and affordability, which are critical for enabling e-government services.

 Internet users (% of population) refers to the proportion of individuals who used the Internet from any location in the last three months.